magicstickuk/multisite-post-duplicator/readme.txt

 *   Copies all image media within post content to the new site's media library for exclusive use in the destination site (Can be turned on or off in Settings)
 *   Copies associated tags (Can be turned on or off in Settings)
 *   Copies post categories.
 If the category doesn't exist in the destination site then the category is created and assigned to the post (Can be turned on or off in Settings)
-*   Copies post taxonomies terms.
+*   Copies post taxonomy terms.
 (Can be turned on or off in Settings).
 This behaviour assumes that the taxonomies being duplicated have been registered on the destination site.
 *	Batch Duplication
 *	Settings page to customise the default behaviour
 *	Restrict functionality to only certain sites on your network